Last Updated on October 7, 2021 by Maggie Sutton

-A VA loan, or a Veterans Affairs mortgage, is a great benefit to the brave men and women who are serving or have served in the armed forces and can meet eligibility criteria.
+A VA loan, or a Veterans Affairs mortgage, is a great benefit to the brave men and women who are serving or have served in the armed forces.
 The VA loan is made through private lenders and backed by the Department of Veterans Affairs.
-The Department of Veteran Affairs isn’t a direct lender, though.
-Instead, they provide loans through a private lender, but they are guaranteed by the VA, partially.
+This means that you will still apply for a loan through a loan company, but the Department of Veteran Affairs agrees to partially back the loan.

 Benefits a VA Home Loan

 The benefits are exclusive to active duty and veterans, and they accommodate you with assistance that you will not be able to receive anywhere else.

 - No required down payment, though you can put one down if you’d like for any amount

 - No minimum requirement for your credit score